a1120960/PAC-SWaP/README.md

 # PAC-SWaP
-Portable Atomic Clocks - Size, Weight and Power
+Portable Atomic Clocks - Size, Weight and Power repository.

 # PURPOSE
 - This repository is inteneded to be a resource for those interested in the growing world of portable atomic clocks.
 Specifically looking at the barriers to deployment: the Size, Weight and Power (SWaP) of the clock, and how these affects clock performance.
+- At this point I wont claim it is an authority on PAC-SWaP, but will hopefully serve as the starting point for literature reviews and the like.
+- Over time I'd like this respository to track the progress of clock technology as the new generation of optical atomic clocks leave the labratory and become commercially available.
+- The all data and plots shown from the IPAS page [ipas link] and the repository page [insert github pages link] will be available in this respository.

 # INCLUSION
 - Clocks are included that are **portable**.
 This might be an obvious quality (for example the CSAC), or something that is stated in a publication.
 In a general sense it is a clock that can be moved and operate outside of the labratory.
+## Portabilty vs Deployability
+- At the moment the two terms will be used interchangeably.
+However they do have different meanings with respect to clocks:
+    - **Portable**: A clock that can be taken outside the labratory, but not neccessarily taken anywhere.
+For example it may need specific power demands, vehicle access etc.
+    - **Deploayable**: A clock that can be moved and used across varied enviroments.

 # FOCUS